FolkerKinzel/Contacts.IO/FolkerKinzel.Contacts.IO/Intls/Csv/Outlook/README.txt

     The mapping and CsvRecordWrapper must contain all known columns in the known standard order, because the file is probably accessed by index!

+Outlook seems to use culture dependent formatting for DateTime.